 A survey of the English legal system from the Anglo-Saxon period to the age of Blackstone.
-The development and the powers of the major legal institutions; the relationship between precedent, equity, and positive legislation in English law; and the constitutional conflicts that vitally affected the nature of the system.
+The development and the powers of the major legal institutions; the relationship between precedent, equity, and positive legislation in English law; and the constitutional conflicts that vitally affected the nature of the system are examined.

-630 Employment Discrimination Three hours.
-S. J. Schwab.
+630 Economics for the Lawyer Three hours.
+G. A. Hay.